Structured Secrets

 Example: a database credential where host and username are static, and password rotates every 6 hours.

-From the secrets list, expanding a rotating structured secret shows the schedule editor where you can pause, resume, change the interval, or modify which fields rotate.
+Expanding a rotating structured secret on the Secrets page shows the schedule editor where you can pause, resume, change the interval, or modify which fields rotate.

 Exporting